The total broker market share of new home lending has hit a record high, according to new research.

 “The 71% contribution to growth is testament to the tide of consumer attraction to the broker channel and deflates the unsubstantiated comments that consumers receive poor customer service,” Hayden said.

-issues these figures each quarter with research group comparator
+The MFAA issues these figures each quarter with research group comparator

 , calculating the quarterly loans settled by the 19 largest mortgage broker and aggregator groups as a percentage of ABS Housing Finance Commitments.